 “The Sultan’s daughter lives there,” she replied.
 “It has been prophesied that she will be very unhappy about a lover, and therefore no one is allowed to visit her unless the king and queen are present.”

 “Thank you,” said the merchant’s son.
-So he went back to the wood, seated himself in his trunk, flew up to the roof of the castle, and crept through the window into the room where the princess lay asleep on the sofa.
+So he went back to the wood, sat in his trunk, flew up to the roof of the castle, and crept through the window into the room where the princess lay asleep on the sofa.
 She awoke and was very much frightened, but he told her he was a Turkish angel who had come down through the air to see her.
 This pleased her very much.
-He sat down by her side and talked to her, telling her that her eyes were like beautiful dark lakes, in which the thoughts swam about like little mermaids; and that her forehead was a snowy mountain which contained splendid halls full of pictures.
+He sat down by her side and talked to her, telling her that her eyes were like beautiful dark lakes, in which the thoughts swam about like little mermaids; and that her forehead was a snowy mountain which contained magnifcent halls full of pictures.
 He related to her the story about the stork, who brings the beautiful children from the rivers.
 These stories delighted the princess, and when he asked her if she would marry him, she consented immediately.

 “Yes, but with something in it to laugh at,” said the king.